 - Many do not fit containers of all sizes.

-3. DGQ 6’’ Natural Candle Wicks With Tabs (All-Purpose)
+3. Natural Candle Wicks With Tabs – Wholesale

 Have you been looking for an all-purpose candle wick?
-The DGQ 6” natural candle wicks have tabs to firmly hold them in an upright position for maximum scent throw.
+The CandMak natural candle wicks have tabs to hold them upright for maximum scent throw.
 This wick is suitable for candles of all types in the homemaking process.
 They have a sleek thickness allowing you to use more than one wick if you need a wider diameter.

 - Produce little to no soot